-Information on individual child protection cases may be shared by the designated lead (or deputy) with other relevant staff members.
+Information on individual child protection cases may be shared by the designated safeguarding lead (or deputies) with other relevant staff members.
 This will be on a 'need to know' basis only and where it is in the child's best interests to do so.

-8. Records and information sharing
+9. Records and information sharing